Talking with Counsellor, Mentor and Business Coach Duncan Morris

 DM: If you, like me, have been considering making a transition in your life, I encourage you to be true to yourself.
 Know yourself and your needs so you can be healthy and happy.
 Ascertain what your personal values are in the work environment and in life, and determine what is important to you as a person and in your work life.
 Create a support network around you; not just in your family relationships but also in the form of professional support.
 I meet with two different mentors who work in the business sector and they have helped me to work through the transition.

 Any transition is difficult, and the changing circumstances of the past 4 months have been challenging for both myself and my family.
 My safety net is that I have the skills and abilities to get a financially secure job should it be required.
 To date that has not been required, as a family we are doing well with what we have.
 I am getting healthier and am enjoying life far more than I used to.
 Ultimately, I get to do what I enjoy the most: work one on one with people.
 In doing this, I am fulfilling the intentions I had when entering this industry 20 years ago.

 Are you undergoing transition in your life?
 Do you need extra support as you navigate personal and professional challenges?
 Call Duncan on 0434 331 243 for a FREE 10 minute consultation on your specific needs.
-If you are ready to make an appointment, you can do so by clicking on the orange icon on this page BOOK NOW and follow the prompts.
+If you are ready to make an appointment click Book Now.